ric2b/Vivaldi-browser/chromium/docs/website/site/developers/leak-detection/index.md

             "Context switch call stacks" and "CPU sampling call stacks" in order to keep the trace as small as possible

-These trace analysis instructions are very terse because a full explanation would require many pages.
-If you need assistance then please contact brucedawson@chromium.org.

 If you have Python installed then IdentifyChromeProcesses.py will be run and a list of Chrome process types and PIDs will be printed, which helps with identifying the browser process, etc. If you need to identify a specific render